BlerifyPlatform/identity-contracts/DidSpecs.md

 "controller": "<did>",
 "<publicKeyJwk>": "<key>"
 }
 ```

 Where:

 - `did` is the `controller` string coming in `name` property ([according to this specification](./DIDAttributesServices.md#verification-methods)) of the `DIDAttributeChanged` smart contract log.
-- vm-identifier is calculated as follows:
+- vm-identifier is calculated as follows (algorithm intended to be used by did resolvers):
   - Convert `did` to utf-8 array: utf8_array_controller
   - Convert the the hex value coming from the retrieved `DIDAttributeChanged` `value` attribute bytes: value_array_value
   - concatenate both utf8_array_controller and value_array_value: concatenated_value
   - Compute the keccak256 digest of `concatenated_value`: digest
   - obtain the base58 representation of `digest`.

-Example:
+Example: The following object represents a valid verification method.

 ```js
 {